KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 It is intentionally not used in live symbol updates because it previously caused unstable selection and `STOP` button flicker.

 Do not reintroduce high-frequency full rebinding without a more stable strategy.

+At the same time, a controlled list rebuild from cache is currently acceptable when comparison parameters change, provided that:
+- selection is suppressed during restoration;
+- the rebuild does not trigger `ReloadChartAndStreamAsync()`;
+- the rebuild does not cause REST reloading of market data.

 ## Critical implementation facts